yongler/tp/docs/DeveloperGuide.md

 * `Model#PREDICATE_SHOW_UPCOMING_APPLICATIONS` — Filters the application list such that it only contains applications that have a valid `InterviewSlot` that falls within a week of the current local date.

+Given below is an example usage scenario and how the edit mechanism behaves at each step.

+Step 1.
+The user launches the application.
+The `ReminderCommand` created and executed automatically which causes a `ReminderWindow` to pop-up with any upcoming Interviews.

+Step 2.
+The user updates an existing application with an `InterviewSlot` that will happen on the next day with respect to the current local date.

+Step 3.
+The user executes `reminder` manually which will create a new `ReminderCommand` that once executed opens up a `ReminderWindow`.
+Now the application list contained within the `ReminderWindow` will also include the application with the newly updated `InterviewSlot`.

+#### Design considerations:

+**Aspect: How the contents of the `ReminderWindow` will be displayed:**

+* **Alternative 1 (current choice):** Create a predicate that filters the application list and fill the `ReminderWindow` with the filtered application list.
+    * Pros: Fit well with the current UI implementation.
+    * Cons: Much more complex to implement.

+* **Alternative 2:** A simple text indicating the applications that are upcoming.
+    * Pros: Simple implementation that can be done by referencing the implementation of `HelpWindow`.
+    * Cons: Would not communicate the information as easily as a UI implementation.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation